Huotes/CommitMaker/README.md

 Chuck Norris eats steak for every single meal.
 Most times he forgets to kill the cow.

 Chuck Norris breaks RSA 128-bit encrypted codes in milliseconds.

+Chuck Norris can spawn threads that complete before they are started.